-A lot of people don’t really seem to understand Alopecia Areata or what causes it.
+A lot of people rarely understand Alopecia Areata or what causes it.
 Those that suffer with the disease don’t really know where to go for help.
-I had alopecia for about 24 years. .
+I had alopecia for about 31 years!
 It started with small patches, which would come and go, but in later years it took hold and the patch extended to cover about a third of my head.

-At that early time I really thought that I was coping with it, because I was able to cover it quite well, but looking back now I know that it had been eating away at my confidence and I was becoming over-sensitive about it.
+In those early days I really thought that I was coping because I was able to cover it quite well, but looking back now I know that it had been eating away at my confidence and I was becoming over-sensitive about it.

 When you have upset or trauma in your life, it triggers any medical conditions including Alopecia, and the more you see the patch getting bigger, the more you worry.
 You really do feel quite helpless.